grandamp/rest-service/README.md

 ## Example use/business-case (mTLS Client Certificate Validation)

-After authenticating a user via mTLS [(preferably v1.3)](https://www.rfc-editor.org/rfc/rfc8446), a relying party can request validation from the service to determine if the certificate that is bound to the private key meets a given organization/team derived validation policy.
+After authenticating a user via mTLS [(preferably using RFC9151 (CNSA) requirements)](https://www.rfc-editor.org/rfc/rfc9151), the mTLS relying party can request validation from the service to determine if the certificate that is bound to the private key meets a given organization/team derived validation policy.

 Consider the [U.S. Federal PKI](https://playbooks.idmanagement.gov/fpki/), and; [NIST SP 800-63-3](https://pages.nist.gov/800-63-3/sp800-63b.html#43-authenticator-assurance-level-3).
 If you would like to determine if a given mTLS user is leveraging IAL3/AAL3 credentials, a suitable validation policy [from an RFC 5280 perspective](https://www.rfc-editor.org/rfc/rfc5280#section-6.1.1) *may* be: